 We’re proud to announce, colorFabb LW-PLA.
 This filament uses an active foaming technology which is triggered by temperature.
 At it’s peak the filament will expand nearly 3x it’s volume, meaning users can decrease flow by 65% to obtain lightweight parts, or use the expanding properties to speed up print time by using big layer heights or single extra thick perimeters.

-colorFabb LW-PLA is available in two colors, natural and black.
+colorFabb LW-PLA is available in multiple colors.
 The foaming also gives printed parts a rough matte surface finish, which makes parts look very appealing.

 HOW DOES IT WORK?

 This material is based on our unique PLA/PHA recipe which means that it will print very similar to our other PLA/PHA materials.
 We’re sure most will be able to dial in settings in no time, but we still thought a write-up on print settings is interesting to share.
 If you have great tips or slicer settings please share! email@example.com

 Assuming nozzle size and layerheight are fixed, our main input variables are Temperature, speed and flow to determine the amount of expansion.Assuming nozzle size and layerheight are fixed, our main input variables are Temperature, speed and flow to determine the amount of expansion.

 HOW TO DETERMINE THE EXPANSION OF THE FILAMENT